Recording Alum Phillip Bladh Wins an Oscar for Sound of Metal

 Phillip Bladh Turns a Very Technical Job into a Creative One

 January 2021 was a turning point for recording alumnus Phillip Bladh.
 Oscar buzz started mounting with early predictions for Darius Marder’s Sound of Metal.
-When Phillip signed on to be the production mixer, he knew the project would be more exploratory than anything he’d ever done before.
+When Phillip signed on to be the production sound mixer, he knew the project would be more exploratory than anything he’d ever done before.
 The film’s narrative is entirely experimental with its sound design.
 This brilliant combination of technical and creative sound is what ultimately won Phillip Bladh his first Oscar as a production mixer.

 What is Sound of Metal About?